Introduction

 This guide is intended to be an overview of the migration process of your KNIME Server to a KNIME Business Hub instance.
 The individual steps depend on your setup—there might be features you heavily use, and others you don’t use at all.

-For the actual content migration, you are provided a migration workflow, which helps in migrating workflows, snapshots, schedules, components and other items to a KNIME Business Hub.
+For the actual content migration, you are provided a migration workflow, which helps in migrating workflows, snapshots, schedules, components and other items to a KNIME Business Hub and a a migration validator, which is designed to scan workflows currently in the selected Mountpoint (KNIME Business Hub, KNIME Server, or local files), examining each node for potential compatibility issues that might arise after the migration process.
 This guide covers:

 -